 Integration in terms of software or mechanical lifecycle processes is understood as a stepwise assembly of a product, and performing tests along, or in between, the assembly steps.
 This notion is not always applicable per se to hardware development.
-Rather, a HW often is fully assembled first, and then HW component-wise testing is performed on the fully assembled hardware by e.g. using measuring points inside HW components to test the inputs and outputs with variations.
+Rather, a HW often is fully assembled first, and then HW testing is performed on the fully assembled hardware by e.g. using measuring points inside the HW to test the inputs and outputs with variations.

-Further, testing of a single HW component always includes the testing of the interfaces as such tests need electrical input signals and output load.
-This means, there is no conceptual distinction between 'testing a single HW component in isolation' and 'testing interfaces between HW components'.
+Further, testing of a single HW element always includes the testing of the interfaces as such tests need electrical input signals and output load.
+This means, there is no conceptual distinction between 'testing a single HW element in isolation' and 'testing interfaces between HW elements.

-Thus, in order to avoid confusion and speculation we do not use the terms 'integration' in the context of HWE.3.
+Thus, in order to avoid confusion and speculation we do not use the term 'integration' in the context of HWE.3.

-The processes HWE.3 and HWE.4 can be mapped to ISO 26262-5:2018 clause 10.
+The processes HWE.3 and HWE.4 can be mapped to ISO 26262-5 [13] clause 10.